Yawen502/Computations_in_neural_network/codebase/week_9_code/update log week 9.md

 - simple GRU
 - full GRU
 - vanilla RNN
-- STP model
+- STP
-- CBRNN(3 types)
+- DaleCB(2 cases) CA/MA
+- CB(2 cases) CA/MA
-- PSTP
+- STPDaleCB, STPCB
+- SSTP (we're not going to do it)

 Think of a good presentation form of the graph, try to make it not too busy.
 Do some summary plots in other forms e.g. bar plot